-- Read the 'Information for applicants' document for the appropriate grant scheme. - Read the Parkinson's UK research grant terms and conditions make sure your requests are allowable by Parkinson's UK. - Give all the information required in the correct format.
-For the research proposal please use Arial typescript, size 11pt. - Ask at least one independent person to proofread your application reviewers dislike typographical and grammatical errors. - Ensure figures make sense and are correctly referenced in the text.
-Attach figures as an appendix to avoid formatting issues within the research proposal. - Make sure everything in your research proposal is correctly referenced.

-Even if your ideas are excellent, a badly presented application may make reviewers wonder if this is an indication of how the research will be conducted.
+- Read the 'Information for applicants' document for the appropriate grant scheme. - Read the Parkinson's UK research grant terms and conditions make sure your requests are allowable by Parkinson's UK. - Give all the information required in the correct format Arial typescript, size 11pt. - Ask at least one independent person to proofread your application reviewers dislike typographical and grammatical errors. - Ensure figures make sense and are correctly referenced in the text. - Make sure everything in your research proposal is correctly referenced. - Even if your ideas are excellent, a badly presented application may make reviewers wonder if this is an indication of how the research will be conducted.